09 Feb Overview of Aging

 Theories of Aging

-Physiologic Changes in Integumentary System
+Physiologic Changes in the Integumentary System

-Physiologic Changes in Musculoskeletal System
+Physiologic Changes in the Musculoskeletal System

 Physiologic Changes in the Respiratory System

 Individuals who have existing medical problems such as heart disease and obesity may have a limited lung function as well.
-They are at higher risk of viral and bacterial infections like pneumonia and lung cancer.
+They are at a higher risk of viral and bacterial infections like pneumonia and lung cancer.
 Hence, older people often acquire diseases faster than young adults.

 Physiologic Changes in the Cardiovascular System

-Physiologic Changes in Hematopoietic and Lymphatic System
+Physiologic Changes in the Hematopoietic and Lymphatic System

-The main role of the hematopoietic and lymphatic system is to protect the body against infection and illnesses.
+The main role of the hematopoietic and lymphatic system is to protect the body against infection and illness.
 With advancing age, this system becomes less effective.
-The T and B cells, which are the primary cells involved in attacking specific invaders, become less responsive.
+The T and B cells, the primary cells involved in attacking specific invaders, become less responsive.
 The T cells are responsible for cellular immunity, and they often respond to infection and invasion of a pathogen.
 The B cells, on the other hand, are responsible for producing antibodies.
 However, they become less responsive over time, making the body more susceptible to bacterial and viral infections.